JevaughnNewman/AIFRE/README.md

 This project is scoped to Ontario's insurance regulatory environment:

-- **FSRA (Financial Services Regulatory Authority of Ontario):** Governs auto and health insurance conduct in Ontario.
-The SIU referral mart is structured to align with FSRA's fraud reporting expectations.
+- **FSRA (Financial Services Regulatory Authority of Ontario): Governs auto and health insurance conduct in Ontario. mart_siu_referral_flags produces referral actions and reason strings aligned with FSRA's expectation that insurers maintain systematic fraud detection and escalation processes under the Insurance Act (Ontario).
 - **SABS (Statutory Accident Benefits Schedule):** Ontario Regulation 34/10.
 The claim structures, treatment billing patterns, and provider relationships in this dataset reflect SABS-specific fraud vectors.
 - **IBC Fraud Bureau:** Industry-standard fraud referral and reporting framework referenced for whale concentration and bot detection thresholds.
 - **PIPEDA / PHIPA:** Federal and provincial privacy constraints that make real insurance claims data inaccessible for portfolio use, and the direct motivation for adversarial synthetic data generation.